The Link Between Trade Policy and Your Insurance Premium

 - Windows and door frames (aluminum-intensive)

 These aren't minor cost additions.
-Roofing alone can represent 15–20% of a total home rebuild cost.
-When the raw material feeding into roofing products becomes more expensive, the replacement cost estimate on your policy follows.
+Roofing alone can represent 15 to 20% of a total home rebuild cost, and steel tariffs have raised prices for structural components meaningfully.
+When the raw material feeding into these products becomes more expensive, the replacement cost estimate on your policy follows.

 Specialty Materials: Cabinets, Vanities, and Fixtures

-The Section 232 tariff escalation that took effect January 1, 2026 imposed up to 50% tariffs on imported cabinets and vanities — categories that matter enormously when calculating interior rebuild costs.
-A kitchen rebuild that factored in $28,000 for cabinetry might now be priced at $40,000 or more, directly inflating the overall replacement cost estimate used by your insurer.
+A kitchen rebuild that previously factored in $28,000 for cabinetry is now more likely to be priced closer to $35,000, directly inflating the overall replacement cost estimate used by your insurer.

 Regional Variations: Where Tariff Impacts Hit Hardest